MicrosoftDocs/msteams-docs/msteams-platform/includes/messaging-extensions/messaging-extensions-common.md

 ### Register in the Bot Framework

 If you haven’t done so already, you must first register a bot with the Microsoft Bot Framework.
-The Microsoft app ID and callback endpoints for your bot, as defined there, will be used in your message extension to receive and respond to user requests.
+The Microsoft app ID and callback endpoints for your bot, as defined there, are used in your message extension to receive and respond to user requests.
 Remember to enable the Microsoft Teams channel for your bot.

 Take note of your bot app ID and app password, you'll need to provide the app ID in your app manifest.